twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

-# Vision: Streams, Payroll Rails, and Revenue-Native Credit
+# Vision: Payrolls & Streams, Cards & Commerce, and Revenue-Native Credit

 This page is a forward-looking sketch of where attn could be in a later phase (“v3”).
 It builds on the current design (Solana-native revenue accounts and credit) and extends it across:

-* onchain streaming infra (Sablier and similar), and
+* onchain streaming infra (Sablier and similar),
+* card and commerce rails (Kast, Avici, merchant and BNPL partners) as spend endpoints, and
-* offchain payroll rails (Deel, cards) as spend endpoints,
+* offchain payroll platforms (Deel and similar) as optional spend endpoints,

 while keeping the core invariant:

+> attn underwrites and banks **revenue streams** of creators, apps, DAOs, and companies.
-> attn underwrites and banks **revenue**, not banks, payroll providers, or personal credit scores.
+> Risk is taken on those cashflows and entities, not on banks, card programs, payroll providers, or individual credit scores.

+attn facilities are always extended to entities (projects, DAOs, companies, platforms), never directly to individual employees or shoppers.

-It is deliberately aspirational and makes no assumption that large incumbents (like Deel) will partner early, if at all.
+This page is deliberately aspirational and makes no assumption that large incumbents (like Deel) will partner early, if at all.

 ---